nicarzv/RAG/interview-external.md

 ### Q5 — Frontend: streaming responses

 **Ask:**
-Our RAG chatbot has a React frontend that streams responses from the orchestrator API.
+Our RAG chatbot has a Chainlit-based frontend with some custom React components like the feedback form.
+It streams responses from the orchestrator API.
 Users complain that when the answer is long, nothing appears on screen for 5-6 seconds and then the entire response shows up at once.
 What's going wrong and how would you fix it?

 **What a good answer covers:**
 The frontend isn't consuming the stream properly — it's waiting for the full HTTP response to complete instead of reading chunks as they arrive.
 The fix is to use the `ReadableStream` API (or `EventSource` for SSE) to process partial responses as they come in and render tokens incrementally.
 The orchestrator is likely already streaming (Server-Sent Events or chunked transfer encoding), but the frontend `fetch` call is doing `await response.json()` which buffers everything.
 Should switch to reading `response.body.getReader()` and appending each chunk to the UI as it arrives.
 A strong candidate mentions: handling markdown rendering on partial text (incomplete code blocks mid-stream), showing a typing indicator, and the UX decision of whether to render raw tokens or wait for complete sentences.